Sales taxes in the United States: Massachusetts

 Massachusetts has a 6.25% state sales tax on most goods (raised from 5% in 2009).
-There is no sales tax on food items, but prepared meals purchased in a restaurant are subject to a meal tax of 6.25% (in some towns voters chose to add a local 0.75% tax, raising the meal tax to 7%, with that incremental revenue coming back to the town).
+There is no sales tax on food items, but prepared meals purchased in a restaurant are subject to a 6.25% meal tax (in some towns, voters have chosen to add a local 0.75% tax, raising the meal tax to 7%, with that incremental revenue coming back to the town).
 Sales tax on liquor was repealed in a 2010 referendum vote.

-Sales of individual items of clothing costing $175 or less are generally exempt; on individual items costing more than $175, sales tax is due only on the amount over $175.
+Sales of individual clothing items costing $175 or less are generally exempt; for items costing more than $175, sales tax is due only on the amount over $175.
 There have been attempts by initiative petition referendum voting in Massachusetts state elections to alter the level of sales taxation overall within Massachusetts, or on certain classes of sold items: examples include the aforementioned end of taxation on alcoholic beverages that was up for voting in the 2010 state general election, and the separate overall reduction to a 3% sales tax on most in-state sales that same year.

 Michigan

 Michigan has a 6% sales tax.
-Michigan has a use tax of 6%, which is applied to items bought outside Michigan and brought in, to the extent that sales taxes were not paid in the state of purchase.
-Residents are supposed to declare and pay this tax when filing the annual income tax.
+Michigan has a 6% use tax, which applies to items bought outside Michigan and brought into the state, to the extent that sales tax was not paid in the state of purchase.
+Residents are supposed to declare and pay this tax when filing their annual income tax return.
 Groceries, periodicals, and prescription drugs are not taxed, but restaurant meals and other "prepared food" is taxed at the full rate.
 The tax applies to the total amount of online orders, including shipping charges.
 In February 2022, feminine hygiene products became untaxed.

 Local government cannot impose a sales tax.

 Michigan raised the sales tax rate to 6% from 4% in 1994.
 Michigan Ballot Proposal 2015-1, which was opposed by 80% of voters, would have raised the sales and use taxes to 7%.
-In 2007, Michigan passed a law extending the sales tax to services, but repealed it the day it was to go into effect.
+In 2007, Michigan passed a law extending the sales tax to services, but repealed it the day it was set to take effect.